breech birth injury attorneys serving clients in Michigan, Ohio, washington, D.C. and throughout the nation

 - Too much (polyhydramnios) or too little amniotic fluid (oligohydramnios)

 - Uterine anomalies such as an unusual shape or fibroids

 - Placenta previa (the placenta grows in the lowest part of the uterus and covers all or part of the opening to the cervix)

 - Small pelvis or uterus

 - Fetal abnormalities

-When a breech position is diagnosed, every effort should be made to turn the baby into the proper head first position.
+When a breech position is diagnosed, the physician may try to turn the baby into the proper head first position.
 Physicians use manual techniques to push the baby into place from outside the mother’s abdomen.
-If the baby cannot be turned, then the physician must assess whether the conditions exist that will allow a vaginal birth (eg: baby is full-term and in the frank position; baby does not show signs of distress while its heart rate is closely monitored; x-rays and ultrasound show the size of the mother’s pelvis would allow a safe vaginal birth; a stat C-section is possible on short notice).
+If the baby cannot be turned, then the physician must assess whether the conditions exist that will allow a vaginal birth (eg: baby is full-term and in the frank position; baby does not show signs of distress while her heart rate is closely monitored; x-rays and ultrasound show the size of the mother’s pelvis would allow a safe vaginal birth; a stat C-section is possible on short notice).